 2. Pick your level of cover

-Can you afford to replace your car if it was a write off in an accident?
-If you can’t then Fully Comprehensive insurance cover is best for you.
+Unless you think you can afford to replace your car if it was a write-off in an accident, Fully Comprehensive insurance coverage is best for you.

-Are you driving an old car that’a not worth much?
-Third Party cover might be suitable.
+Are you driving an old car that’s not worth much?
+The third-party cover might be suitable.

 3. Protect your NCB

-Don’t forget to keep evidence of any No Claims Bonus and make sure you can carry it over when changing insurers.
+Don’t forget to keep evidence of any No Claims Bonus and ensure you can carry it over when changing insurers.

 4. Voluntary excess should reduce the premium

-All insurance policies have a compulsory excess the amount you have to pay towards any claim before the insurance kicks in.
+All insurance policies have a compulsory excess, which you must pay for any claim before the insurance kicks in.

-You can add a “Voluntary” Excess to the insurance policy, and this can significantly reduce the amount of your insurance premium.
+You can add a “Voluntary” Excess to the insurance policy, which can significantly reduce your insurance premium.